tewarid/tewarid.github.io/_posts/2018/2018-03-27-a-wsdl-with-alternate-schema-for-extensibility.md

 </soapenv:Envelope>
 ```

 The standalone WSDL file is shown in listing `example-standalone.wsdl`.

+{% gist 9eb5a30e37cc8f3d6ff35333229b927e %}

-The alternate schema can be in a separate file as shown in listing `alternate.xsd`.
+The alternate schema can be in a separate file, as shown in listing `alternate.xsd`.
 A WSDL file that uses the schema file is shown in listing `example.wsdl`.
 Note the use of `import` element from `wsdl` namespace.

 {% gist 319bfa08fd6b3072d19ddd2d421cdfe6 %}